-Sharks are apex predators that help to balance ecosystems through their diet, picking off the weakest and slowest fish and helping to strengthen the gene pool of prey species.
-Scientists consider them to be a ‘keystone species’, and warn that marine ecosystems would collapse if sharks weren’t there to play their part.
+Sharks are apex predators that help to balance ecosystems through their diet, picking off the weakest and slowest fish and helping to strengthen the gene pool of invasive species.
+Scientists consider them to be a ‘keystone species’ and warn that marine ecosystems would collapse if sharks weren’t there to play their part.

-As its name suggests, the snake has a bicolour pattern with a brown back and a very obvious yellow underbelly.
+As its name suggests, the snake has a bicolor pattern with a brown back and a very obvious yellow underbelly.
 Hampered by small ventral scales common to all sea snakes, the yellow belly moves very poorly on land and prefers to spend most of its life in the water.
-They can sometimes be seen in large groups of thousands, drifting on the surface and using the oceanic drift currents to wait for prey.
+They can sometimes be seen in large groups of thousands, drifting on the surface and using the drift currents of the pacific ocean to wait for prey.